High School Success Policies

 - Want to learn about Academic Acceleration?
 Check out our recent blog post and this Seattle Times article for even more context.

-- Dropout Prevention and Early Warning Systems: Research has shown repeatedly that students who are on track by the end of 9th grade are four times more likely to graduate on time.
-Schoools should be given the resources they need to support students now so they can succeed later by requiring schools to implement research-proven Early Warning Data Systems and Dropout Prevention programs that prioritize following the ABCs:
+- 9th Grade On Track Dropout Prevention and Early Warning Systems: Research has shown repeatedly that students who are on track by the end of 9th grade are four times more likely to graduate on time.
+Schoools should be given the resources they need to support students now so they can succeed later by requiring schools to implement research-proven 9th Grade On Track programs and Early Warning Data Systems that prioritize following the ABCs:

 - A – attendance (flag chronic absenteeism)